Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 If you are unafraid of heights and sure-footed but don’t fancy the complicated knots or rope manoeuvres needed for climbing, we have something for you: climbing a via ferrata.

-This activity consists in climbing a mountain with different aids like ladders, suspension bridges, rugs, and steel cables, and it’s so much fun!
+This activity involves climbing a mountain with various aids, such as ladders, suspension bridges, rugs, and steel cables, and it’s so much fun!

 Be marvelled by the grand Cirque du Soleil